Skip to content Skip to footer

 Tell the world what you have found here!

-There are so many different ways to teach children about our amazing 50 states that make up the USA.
+Several options are available for US geography at home.
 You can blaze a new trail in your studies or come at it from a different angle.

-Here are some creative ways to discover our Fifty-Nifty United States.
+Here are some out-of-the-box methods to learn about our Fifty-Nifty United States.

 Road Trip

-When my husband was a boy, his father, a schoolteacher, took the entire family on a trip across the country one summer.
-They camped along the way.
-Mike discovered General Sherman in Sequoia National Park, explored Carlsbad Caverns, hiked down the Grand Canyon, chased his brothers in the Painted Desert, and saw Old Faithful erupt in Yellowstone National Park.
+As a boy, my husband’s father, a schoolteacher, took the entire family on a cross country trip one summer.
+Camping along the way, Mike encountered General Sherman in Sequoia National Park, hiked down the Grand Canyon, explored Carlsbad Caverns, chased his brothers in the Painted Desert, and saw Old Faithful erupt in Yellowstone National Park.
 What a trip!
-The sweet memories have lasted a lifetime!
+The happy memories still linger today!

-If you can travel across the USA, do it!
+If you have the resources to travel across the USA, do it!

-If not, travel in your living room.
+If not, travel across the USA without leaving your family room.
 God Bless the USA: Exploring States and Territories takes you and your children on an adventure one region at a time.
-Starting with the Southern states, you will visit each state to explore nature, see landmarks, visit popular places, and meet famous people.
-Along the way, you will learn about geography, farming, and business, too.
+We start in the Southern states, and continue region by region, state by state, to explore nature, see landmarks, visit popular places, and meet famous people.
+While we travel, you will learn about geography, farming, and business, too.

 God Bless the USA: Exploring States and Territories is divided into 8 sections with an introduction to each section.